dtjohnson/typeshield/README.md

 ### Assert Unreachable

-Finally, TypeGuards includes an [[assertUnreachable]] function that will always throw if called.
+Finally, TypeShield includes an [[assertUnreachable]] function that will always throw if called.
 This is useful for protecting code when called from JavaScript (i.e. no type checking) or for ensuring fully discriminated unions to be safe from refactoring.
 ```ts
 interface A {
     type: 'a';